kubernetes-sigs/kueue/cmd/experimental/demo-acc/STEP-BY-STEP.md

-# Init
+# Step by step

-For the purpose of this guide [kubebuilder](https://book.kubebuilder.io/) is used to bootstrap the Kubernetes operator that will run the Demo Admission Check Controller.
+[Kubebuilder](https://book.kubebuilder.io/) version 4.2.0 is used to bootstrap the Kubernetes operator that will run the Demo Admission Check Controller.

 Check the kubebuilder [quick-start guide](https://book.kubebuilder.io/quick-start) for details.

-Choose a domain and repo for the project, for the purpose of this demo the project's domain is `demo-acc.experimental.kueue.x-k8s.io` and the repo `sigs.k8s.io/kueue/cmd/experimental/demo-acc`.
+For the purpose of this demo the project's domain is `demo-acc.experimental.kueue.x-k8s.io` and the repo `sigs.k8s.io/kueue/cmd/experimental/demo-acc`.

-## Init the project
+## Initialize the project

 ```bash
 kubebuilder init --domain demo-acc.experimental.kueue.x-k8s.io --repo sigs.k8s.io/kueue/cmd/experimental/demo-acc